roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-01 ****** byCathartico© Vanessa's stomach was heaving and she had to gag so hard her entire upper body hurt.
+Vanessa's stomach was heaving and she had to gag so hard her entire upper body hurt.
 She prayed for this to be over soon.
 But the guy held her down for an extra long time.
 She wasn't able to breathe and she feared passing out.
 Black stars started dancing in front of her eyes and her legs began twitching unintentionally.
 When everything seemed to go black, he pulled her head off his dick.
 He laughed out loud as she slightly puked spittle over his cock and a long line of sticky drool fell humiliatingly from her lips.
 She breathed in heavily, happy to get new air.

  Pulling on her hair, he made her look up at him and asked with a mischievous smile